Chapter 10 : Blue Room

 They had all left some time ago, though, i'm not entirely sure how long ago.
 Things seemed to swirl together in my brain that I found it hard to focus.
 I was a bit angry they left.
 I wanted this to be over and I was wondering how long they could prolong before the obvious dawned on them.
 It made me want to scream, but it was really echoey in here and it would probably make me ears ring if I did so.

 "I wouldn't think anything, I would need more information to why it's occuring."
 I said.
-She sighs and taps the quill against the desk.
+She sighed and tapped the quill against the desk in frustration.

 I gave equally vague asnwers to most of their questions.
 I know Sirius wanted me to be more direct, but their questions were ridiculous.
 They had a end result in mind and that was having headlines that proved the Ministry was an active threat against Voldemort catching some of their most loyal servants.
 Which is me me, obviously.
 I keep Voldemort stocked up on biscuits, didn't you know?